Agha Pasha Mosque: Architecture

+The architect of the building was a Antonios Rhigopoulos from the village of Langadia, in Arcadia.
 The building, which stands on the current Syntagmatos Square, belongs to the architectural type of raised mosques (fevkani) with two floors.
 In its upper part, the monument has a rectangular prayer hall topped with an imposing dome.
 Access from the street is via a staircase leading to the main façade, where two muqarnas niches frame the entrance.
 A three-domed porch originally surmounted the current forecourt, destroyed by an earthquake in 1910.
 The lintel of one of the original doors of the mosque is composed of a column from the archaeological site of Mycenae.
 The masonry consists of isodomic cut limestone, potentially coming from the monastery of Karakala located about ten kilometers northeast of Nafplio.
 Inside the prayer hall, the mihrab with polychrome painted decoration was discovered in 1990 and highlighted during the mosque's restoration campaigns between 1994 and 1999.

 In the lower part on the ground floor, the mosque consists of ten small rectangular rooms resulting from the rearrangements during the transformation into a prison.
 This space was initially devoted to commercial activities.
 A common passage with the neighboring madrasa constituted a secondary entrance for merchants and led to the base of the minaret located at the south-west corner, of which only a few traces remain today.